-The Sustainable Summits conference is being held in Nepal 1-5 June 2020 to showcase the country’s mountain environment, highlight climate change issues and bring international attention to Nepal’s mountain tourism.
-Sustainable Summits Conference is supported by the Visit Nepal Year (VNY) 2020 initiative and high media interest is expected.
-Veteran mountaineers Sir Chris Bonington and Reinhold Messner, and UK broadcaster and adventurer Ben Fogle have agreed to be keynote speakers.
+The Sustainable Summits conference was to be held in Nepal 1-5 June 2020 to showcase the country’s mountain environment, highlight climate change issues and bring international attention to Nepal’s mountain tourism.
+Sustainable Summits Conference was supported by the Visit Nepal Year (VNY) 2020 initiative and high media interest was expected.
+Veteran mountaineers Sir Chris Bonington and Reinhold Messner, and UK broadcaster and adventurer Ben Fogle had agreed to be keynote speakers.

-The purpose of hosting Sustainable Summits 2020 is:
+The purpose of hosting Sustainable Summits 2020 was:

 ➢ To honour mountain voices and to promote increased understanding of the Himalaya as an “abode of the gods”

 ➢ To provide a platform for issues from the Hindu Kush Himalaya (HKH) region to be discussed, debated and consolidated in order to influence policy and to have a unified voice in other global arenas

 ➢ To strengthen tourism to the Hindu Kush Himalaya region

 ➢ To learn and share global best practices in the four themes of the conference